designer-living/picow-usb-device/README.md

 ## Installation

-Install Circuit Python version 8.0.0 or later on to the Pico W (at time of writing this version is still in beta) Into the lib folder copy the adafruit_hid folder from the library bundles.
+* Install Circuit Python version 8.0.0 or later on to the Pico W (at time of writing this version is still in beta)
+* Into the lib folder copy the adafruit_hid folder from the library bundles.
-Into the main folder copy all the files in this repo.
+* Into the main folder copy all the files in this repo.
+* Edit `secrets.py` and enter your own `WIFI_SSID` and `WIFI_PASSWORD`

 ## Testing / Running